plu210/My-Data-Portfolio/README.md

 **My contributions:**
 - Stepped up as project manager, leading team communication, facilitating meetings, documenting action items, and tracking progress throughout the project
 - Took primary responsibility for drafting and assembling the final report and presentation, integrating technical findings with product and design highlights
-- Developed the interactive map UI for the front page (using Leaflet), including toggle functionality between map and list views
+- Developed the interactive map UI for the front page using Leaflet, including toggle functionality between map and list views
 - Developed the evaluation framework: independently set up the golden dataset labeling process, established the project’s performance metrics (precision@3, tagging accuracy), and document findings

 *Note: This was a collaborative, end-to-end product design and ML project.
 Repository is private due to course policy